Sullivan Co. school bus driver drove while high on suspected meth, police say - NewsBreak

 Police asked Cravens to exit the school bus, and she allegedly stalled before officers “had her step down” to arrest her for violating probation.
 Online court records state previous charges against her include shoplifting and a seat belt violation.

-Cravens told police that she only had one purse on the bus and that all other items had been left behind by passengers, according to an incident report from the Kingsport Police Department (KPD).Adoptions urgently needed to curb overpopulation at Monroe County Animal Shelter
+Cravens told police that she only had one purse on the bus and that all other items had been left behind by passengers, according to an incident report from the Kingsport Police Department (KPD).Injuries reported in I-26 crash, Kingsport PD reports

 Officers reported finding a purse and several other items, including a pouch near the driver’s controls and a second purse.
 Police reportedly found a small baggie of suspected meth inside the pouch and a “methamphetamine bong with residue” and a cut straw with an identifying item in the second purse.
 She allegedly admitted the items were hers.

 Police reported that Cravens performed poorly on a series of sobriety tests and declined a blood test.
 She allowed police to search her personal vehicle in the parking lot, where authorities reported finding multiple baggies, a scale, two pipes with residue, a straw and another pack of suspected meth in a black ammo box.
-The combined weight of the substance was 2.8 grams.Knoxville veteran wins fight for disability benefits after more than 14 years
+The combined weight of the substance was 2.8 grams.Close

 The Kingsport Police Department used a warrant to gather a blood sample from Cravens, which will undergo lab testing via the Tennessee Bureau of Investigation along with the substance found in the baggies.
 Police reported seizing the baggies, bong, digital scale, LBA kit, mirror with residue, glass pipe, school bus and Cravens’ personal vehicle.